betfair-datascientists/betfair-datascientists.github.io/src/index.md

 - [The Stream API dev docs](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/Exchange+Stream+API) are the best source of information for interpreting the data from the Historic Data site

 !!! info "Historic Betfair data"
-    There is a lot of historical price data available for all makrets offered on the Exchange, ranging from aggregate, market-level csv files to complete JSON recreations of API Stream data.
+    There is a lot of historical price data available for all markets offered on the Exchange, ranging from aggregate, market-level csv files to complete JSON recreations of API Stream data.
 If you are interested in the data available please [reach out](mailto:data@betfair.com.au).

 ---
 ## Data modelling